 The Mobile Food Pantry Program is an outreach program designed to bring food directly to neighborhoods where low-income people lack access to food-assistance programs or supplement the efforts of existing food-assistance programs that cannot provide enough food to meet the growing need.
 Connecticut Food Bank purchased the Mobile Pantry truck with federal stimulus funds through The American Recovery and Reinvestment Act of 2009.
 The truck arrived in September 2010.

 The goal of the Mobile Pantry Program is to help address the transportation barriers that make it difficult for low-income people to access the adequate nutrition they need.
 During a Mobile Pantry Program delivery, the food is given directly to people in need with assistance from partner food-assistance programs and volunteers from the community.

-Connecticut Food Bank ’s scheduled monthly distributions are in Branford, Bridgeport, Canaan, Danbury, Derby, Hamden, Meriden, Middletown, New Haven, Old Saybrook, Plainfield, Portland, Putnam, Ridgefield, Southbury, Torrington, Waterbury, Watertown, West Haven, Willimantic and Winsted.
+Connecticut Food Bank ’s scheduled monthly distributions are in Branford, Bridgeport, Canaan, Danbury, Derby, East Haven, Hamden, Meriden, Middletown, New Haven, Old Saybrook, Plainfield, Portland, Putnam, Ridgefield, Southbury, Torrington, Wallingford, Waterbury, Watertown, West Haven, Willimantic and Winsted.
 A complete schedule is available by clicking here.
 We are continuously looking to expand the program.
 If your organization is interested in hosting a Mobile Pantry site, please contact Huwerl Thornton, Mobile Distribution Coordinator at 203-469-5000, or email.
 You can read the site recommendations here.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, religion, political beliefs, or disability.
 Read the USDA’s Nondiscrimination Policy statement here.